- Financial Requirements - Modifications to GAAP

 - Insurance Requirements

 To be eligible for guarantees, the applicant, its parent company (if applicable), and any other participants having a significant financial or contractual interest in the proposed project will be required to submit U.S. GAAP-compliant, audited financial information.
-An applicant must demonstrate there are adequate resources available to meet the following requirements:
+An applicant must demonstrate that there are adequate resources available to meet the following requirements:

-- Minimum of 12.5% equity funded or committed prior to Maritime Administration approval
+- Minimum of 12.5% equity funded or committed prior to Maritime Administration approval,

-- Positive working capital
+- Positive working capital,

-- Maintain net worth
+- Ability to maintain net worth

 Economic soundness and the applicant’s ability to repay the guaranteed debt are the primary consideration for approval of a proposed project.
 An applicant must demonstrate the following requirements:

-- Need in the particular segment of the maritime industry for new or additional capacity
+- Need in the particular segment of the maritime industry for new or additional capacity,

-- Market potential for the employment of the vessel or utilization of the shipyard over the term of the guaranteed debt
+- Market potential for the employment of the vessel or utilization of the shipyard over the term of the guaranteed debt,

-- Projected revenues and expenses associated with the employment of the vessel or utilization of the shipyard
+- Projected revenues and expenses associated with the employment of the vessel or utilization of the shipyard,

-- Charters, contracts, agreements, or undertakings which are relevant to the employment of the vessel or utilization of the shipyard
+- Charters, contracts, agreements, or undertakings which are relevant to the employment of the vessel or utilization of the shipyard,

 - Any other information believed to be relevant to the project